Detecting data exfiltration and USB copying with the USN journal

 FileDelete | Close C:\Users\bob\AppData\Local\Temp\sales_q3\* (cleanup)

-Three signals together:
+Three signals in sequence:

-• A burst of FileCreate in a single staging directory.
+1. A burst of FileCreate in a single staging directory.

 Cloud-sync staging

-1. Burst-of-creates: more than N FileCreate events in a single directory within T seconds.
-Tunable to baseline.
-We start at N=50, T=60.
+Burst-of-creates.
+More than N FileCreate events in a single directory within T seconds.
+Tune to baseline; N=50, T=60 is the starting point for desktop hosts.

-What you won't see
+What you will not see in $UsnJrnl

 A few real exfiltration techniques produce no useful USN signal: